-The ICTC Management Committee met on March 9, 2022 and forwards this item to the Commission for their review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:

 - 1. Authorize the ICTC Chairperson to sign the attached resolution; - 2.
 Authorization for the Execution of the LCTOP Project application: Free Fare Program for eligible ICTC administered transit services.